 (image above: this is not David’s beetle (nor my photo), but I imagine that his looked much the same in terms of “attitude” as he drove it on gravel roads during the MCO rally.
 Well, except for all the lights — we just had the regular headlights and a small dent in the front after it was all over!
 Sadly, no photos exist of the mythical Golden Beetle…)

 The poor old VW had weathered its first 16 years worse than either of us.
-When he got it, it needed a new floor welded in otherwise you could watch the road go by at your feet.
+When David got it, the poor old machine needed a new floor otherwise you could watch the road go by at your feet.
 And as we found out later, the engine needed some work too.

 This series covers some of the adventures we had with the Golden Beetle.
 (See the previous installment: Tales of the Golden Beetle: fire and snow)